shurillu/CTBot/README.md

 + **_Please pay attention to the installed version of ArduinoJson library: it MUST be 5.13.5 or lesser._**

 ### News
++ Added reply keyboards support
-+ Added support for the 2.5.0 ESP8266 toolchain/library
++ Added contact messages support

 ### Feature
 + Manage WiFi connection (methods for connecting to an access point, set a static IP)